-Put Over 15 Years of Experience on Your Side
+Put 20 Years of Experience on Your Side

 Many people who are injured on someone else's property are hesitant to pursue personal injury claims, thinking that their own actions led to their injuries.
 While this may be true in some cases, a large amount of property-related injuries are due to property owner negligence.
 In some cases, victims only suffer minor scrapes and bruises.
 But, in many instances, victims are left with serious, even catastrophic injuries, such as broken bones, spinal cord injuries, and traumatic brain injuries.

 At Banker Law Group, we understand the seriousness and complexity of premises liability claims.
-Attorney Anthony Banker has resolved thousands of claims and has more than 15 years of legal experience, including past experience in insurance defense.
+Attorney Anthony Banker has resolved thousands of claims and has 20 years of legal experience, including past experience in insurance defense.
 Our entire team is committed to providing you with the uncompromising representation you need and the compassionate guidance you deserve.